zfns/tree-cli/README.md

 * --version: outputs the version of tree-cli.
 * --debug: show debug info.
 * --fullpath: prints the full path prefix for each file.
-* --ignore: ignores directory or file you specify - accepts arrays as comma-delimited strings: `'node_modules/, .git/, .gitignore'`
+* --ignore: ignores directory or file you specify - accepts arrays as comma-delimited strings: `'node_modules,.git,.gitignore'`
 * --link: follows symbolic links if they point to directories, as if they were directories.
 Symbolic links that will result in recursion are avoided when detected.
 * --noreport: omits printing of the file and directory report at the end of the tree listing and omits printing the tree on console.
 * -a: all files are printed.
 By default tree does not print hidden files (those beginning with a dot '.').
 In no event does tree print the file system constructs '.' (current directory) and '..' (previous directory).